Improving on a Lottery: Efficient Estimation of Optimal Assignment Rules: Penalized-Welfare Estimators and Regret

-Neyman orthogonality eliminates first-order sensitivity to both nuisance estimators, so that estimation errors contribute only through a second-order remainder term.
-Together, orthogonality, uniform smoothness of the policy class, suitable nuisance rate conditions, and cross-fitting ensure this uniform control over $\theta$.
-Consequently, the estimator $\hat{\theta}^{dr}$ admits an influence function expansion with asymptotic variance $V_{\mathrm{eff}}$, achieving efficient regret.
+Neyman orthogonality eliminates first-order sensitivity to the nuisance estimators, so first-stage errors enter only through a second-order remainder.
+Cross-fitting, the product-rate condition in Assumption~\ref{ass:dr}, and the smoothness of the assignment class deliver the required local expansion of \(\widehat W_\lambda^{dr}\).
+Consequently, the doubly robust estimator has the efficient influence function derived in Theorem~\ref{thm:policy_estimator} and achieves the efficient penalized-welfare regret distribution.

-Comparing with the literature, our asymptotic results apply to randomized policies, where the policy function $\pi_\theta(t|x)$ is continuous in $t$ and smoothly parametrized by $\theta$.
-Deterministic policies of the form $\pi_\theta(t|x)=\delta_{g_\theta(x)}(t)$ fall outside this framework and require a different analysis.
-For deterministic policies, doubly robust estimators have been developed in several settings, including binary treatment \citep{athey2021policy}, multivalued discrete treatment \citep{zhou2023offline,fang2025model}, and continuous treatment \citep{ai2024data}.
-These works establish uniform convergence of the doubly robust welfare estimators over policy classes, an essential property for deriving regret bounds, but rely on distinct techniques tailored to deterministic policies.

-From the proof of Theorem~\ref{thm:dr}, it follows directly that when the true propensity score is known, and the estimated propensity score is replaced by its true value, the nuisance estimator \(m\) is only required to be \(L_2\)-consistent, with no additional rate conditions.
-This is another instance of efficient estimator in experimental settings.